Struct mz_persist_client::PersistClient

 key_schema: Arc<K::Schema>,

-val_schema: Arc<V::Schema>
+val_schema: Arc<V::Schema>,

-) -> Result<ReadHandle<K, V, T, D>, InvalidUsage<T>>where
+) -> Result<ReadHandle<K, V, T, D>, InvalidUsage<T>>

-pub async fn open_leased_reader<K, V, T, D>( &self, shard_id: ShardId, purpose: &str, key_schema: Arc<K::Schema>, val_schema: Arc<V::Schema> ) -> Result<ReadHandle<K, V, T, D>, InvalidUsage<T>>where K: Debug + Codec, V: Debug + Codec, T: Timestamp + Lattice + Codec64, D: Semigroup + Codec64 + Send + Sync,
+pub async fn open_leased_reader<K, V, T, D>( &self, shard_id: ShardId, key_schema: Arc<K::Schema>, val_schema: Arc<V::Schema>, diagnostics: Diagnostics, use_critical_since: bool, ) -> Result<ReadHandle<K, V, T, D>, InvalidUsage<T>>

-Self::open, but returning only a [/eadHandle].
+Self::open, but returning only a ReadHandle.

 Use this to save latency and a bit of persist traffic if you’re just going to immediately drop or expire the WriteHandle.